LiandarJoshua/DIANA/README.md

 Diana relies on several Python libraries and external services to function.
 The main dependencies are:

 To install:
+Run
-Run 'pip install -r requirements.txt'
+pip install -r requirements.txt

-Make sure you have all the required libraries installed before running the Diana assistant.
+Make sure you have all the required libraries installed before running the app.py file

 ## Future Improvements